audacity/audacity-support/nyquist-plugins/effect-plugins/dynamics-processing.md

 1. **Threshold:** sets the 'cutting edge' in a linear volume number from 0.0 to 1.0

 The minimum threshold is -90dB, so you can set the threshold slider to 0.0 and listen to 1-bit of a 16-bit recording if you want.
-The plug-in has no memory limits, it can process audio tracks of several hours in length without problems.
+The plugin has no memory limits, it can process audio tracks of several hours in length without problems.

 </details>